Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Letchworth State Park comprises 14,350 linear acres along the Genesee River.
 It takes 30 minutes to drive from the Mount Morris entrance to the Glen Iris.

-The park offers a diverse experience for all visitors, and it is no wonder at all to find it number one on the best New York attractions.
+The park offers a diverse experience for visitors, so it is no wonder it is ranked number one among the best New York attractions.

 Relax beside a massive waterfall, hike the gorge trails, fish in the park’s pond, take a ride during the hot air balloon festival, whitewater raft, dine at the Glen Iris Inn, learn about the local history of the Seneca people and Mary Jemison or the geology of Upstate New York.